Managing User Accounts

 • Organization Role: Select an Organization role of Read Only User or Read Only Commenter.

-• Multi-Factor Authentication Reset Required: Select this checkbox to require the user to configure MFA for their account or to reset MFA for a user who already has it configured (for example, if the user has lost their MFA token).
+• Multi-Factor Authentication Reset Required: (Optional) Select this checkbox to require the user to configure MFA for their account or to reset MFA for a user who already has it configured (for example, if the user has lost their MFA token).
 An icon such as the Google AuthenticatorA close-up of a coin Description automatically generated with medium confidencelogo will be displayed in the Status column for users who have MFA enabled.

 Note